Chicago/opengrid/docs/finding-data/getting-started.md

 4. Identify the parameters from the drop list.

-5. Add location boundary (Select Location Section), if needed.
+5. Add location boundary (see "_Select Location_" section), if needed.

 6. Execute the search, select "Get Data".

-WindyGrid will search for data within the map.
-Move the map or change the zoom to update the search.

 ## Search Examples